coLoLrizer/wynncraft-design-concepts/Telekinetic.md

 ## 2. Class Fantasy

-The **Telekinetic** is a psionic fighter who reshapes the battlefield through willpower alone.
+The **Telekinetic** is a mental fighter who reshapes the battlefield through willpower alone.
 Air compresses, stone shatters, gravity bends — every motion is echoed by invisible force.

 Gameplay revolves around **space control**, rhythm, and positional mastery.
 Instead of blades, you fight with **momentum, pressure, and direction**.